You can learn how Bear works by reading or working through this simple tutorial.

 Running bear_predict on linear-2.bear.gz

 we see that Bear has modeled the 9 data points exactly!
 Of course, that’s only because our dataset had no noise at all: every feature value mapped exactly to a single label value for every one of its 20 examples, and Bear decided that each of these mappings was statistically significant in itself.
-This perfect modeling is reflected in Bear declaring the “overall model strength” (which I will describe later) to be 10,000,000,000, which is an arbitrary upper bound that I apply in the code.
+This perfect modeling is reflected in Bear declaring the “construction weight” (which I will describe later) to be 10,000,000,000, which is an arbitrary upper bound that I apply in the code.
 Real datasets will not generally be both noiseless and statistically significant.

 Looking more at my above play with bear_predict, you can see that if we specify a feature value between two values in our original dataset—here 1.4 and 1.6—Bear doesn’t linearly interpolate, like you might expect from linear regression; rather it gives us the prediction 13 of feature value 1 for the former, and the prediction 23 of feature value 2 for the latter.
 It seems to be using the nearest feature value in the original dataset.
 Moreover, if we specify the feature to be less than 1, it predicts the smallest label, 13; if we specify the feature to be greater than 9, it predicts the largest label, 93, so it doesn’t extrapolate either.
 These are general features of Bear: its predictions are piecewise constant, and do not exceed the bounds of the input label data.
 In this case there are 9 of these pieces, which surround each of the 9 feature values in the input dataset, with the pieces on the ends continuing on to negative and positive infinity.